Help Infants Reach their Full Potential with a Degree in Early Intervention

 What Our Faculty Says

-• Submit an online application, resume, letters of recommendation, essays and transcripts.
+• Submit your resume, letters of recommendation, and short essays

-• A bachelor’s degree with a minimum GPA of 2.75 in the last 60 credit hours.
+• Hold a bachelor’s degree with a minimum GPA of 2.75 in your last 60 credit hours

 • No GRE required.